Maple

 School gates open at 8:40 and the day finishes at 3:10.
 Our main classroom door for the start and end of the school day is Maple Class, located by the gate near EYFS.

-Our PE lessons are on a Thursday and Friday; children should come to school wearing their PE kit.
+Our PE lesson is on a Wednesday; children should come to school wearing their PE kit.
 We will also be doing a daily run every morning, and engaging with outdoor play in our self-led learning daily.
 Please send in wellies for pupils to keep at school for outdoor learning!

-We will change reading books on a Monday and Thursday.
+We will change reading books on a Tuesday and Friday.
 However, please bring your child's reading book and diary in every day, as there will be an opportunity to read during the week with an adult during Reading sessions.
-Reading books will be changed when an adult has signed in your child's reading record.
+Reading books will be changed after three reads when an adult has signed in your child's reading record.

-Year One follows a continuous provision approach which may look similar to our Reception classroom.
-In our topic this term we will be learning about significant British Monarchs.
+Year 1 follows a continuous provision approach which may look similar to our Reception classroom.
+In our topic this term we will be learning about our perception of the world; how toys have developed over the years; and seasonal changes as Autumn sets in.

 Phonics: We follow the Little Wandle Phonics Programme where by every child learns 4 new sounds a week.
 If any children struggle within their phonics learning we may support them with additional 'Keep Up' activities.
 There are many games and websites that you can use, for example phonics play which is a free resource.
 We encourage the children to put sound buttons on their words to ensure they slow down and spot the diagraphs/ trigraphs.
-This term we will focus on revisiting Phase 4 sounds and learning Phase 5 sounds.
+This term we will focus on revisiting Phase 3 and Phase 4 sounds.

-Art: During this half term we will be looking at Pop Art.
-Pupils will use a range of materials creatively to design and create pieces of Pop Art inspired by artists such as Roy Lichtenstein and Andy Warhol.
-Pupils will use their painting and drawing to develop and share their perception of the world.
+Art: During this half term we will be looking at self-portraits.
+Pupils will use a range of materials creatively to design and create their self-portrait.
+Pupils will use their painting and drawing to develop and share their perception of the world and themselves.

 English: We will be continuing to develop the children’s independence to write a simple sentence with capital letters, finger spaces and punctuation.
-We will be exploring texts to inform and entertain.
+We will also be focusing on writing questions, as this will support children with their summative piece of work: to write a letter home to a grandparent asking about toys they played with as a child.

-PE: The children will be focusing on their ball skills (feet) and dance during PE sessions.
+PE: The children will be focusing on their locomotion skills during PE sessions.
 We are also learning about the importance of stretching and practicing different stretches daily.

 Recommended Websites: